walliDprotocol/sdk-connector-api-services/README.md

           HoldingPosition: 80
         },
         implicitAccountAddress: "0x131312412412412",
-        "accountId: "id of the account",
+        "accountId" : "id of the account",
         "seedPhrase" : "?????"
       }
      }
 }
 ```